Book III — The Current

 Bastion Soul Disruption

-The Bastion Soul Cantrip Disrupt can interrupt a channeling Psionic without any physical attack — a psychic interference pulse that forces a Focus check at TN 11.
+The Bastion Soul Cantrip Disrupt can interrupt a channeling Psionic with an interference pulse that forces a Focus check at TN 11.
 This is the rare ranged interrupt available to non-Salt-armed combatants.

 Protecting Against Disruption